Written by Nicole Campbell

 As the second leading cause of blindness in the United States, glaucoma is a group of eye diseases in which the optic nerve has been damaged by high pressure within the eye itself.
 While this condition cannot be cured, there are treatments available to reduce or prevent vision loss.
 Some treatment options include medication, conventional surgery, and laser eye surgery also known as refractive surgery.

-Glaucoma can occur in anyone, although there are certain risk factors which may include high blood pressure, diabetes, long-term steroid use, age, and family history.
+Glaucoma can occur in anyone, though there are certain risk factors which may increase your likelihood of developing it, including high blood pressure, diabetes, long-term steroid use, age, and family history.
 Those most at risk include African Americans and people over the age of 60.
 A routine eye exam will usually detect signs of glaucoma.
 You may be a good candidate for glaucoma surgery if you find daily eye drops unsuitable, or they have been unsuccessful at controlling the pressure inside your eye.

 Unfortunately, there are currently no curative treatments for glaucoma.
 Rather, the focus of glaucoma treatment is stabilizing intraocular pressure.
 This either means inhibiting the buildup of the intraocular fluid that increases pressure, or increasing drainage to prevent pressure damage to the optical nerve.
 Treatment is about preventing further damage to vision.

 More often than not, glaucoma can be treated through a drug regimen aimed at intraocular pressure stabilization.
 Medications to treat glaucoma are eye drops used once per day for life to control the eye pressure.
 If medications are unable to solve the problem, alternate treatment options like surgery will be required.